lakshya88/chatroom/README.md

 - Information about channels
 - Read/delivered receipts
 - In case of images, store metadata in DB which points to the file in a distributed file system like S3.
+#Model to use:
+Push model: Users can keep a connection open with the server and can depend upon the server to notify them whenever there are new messages.
+#How to maintain an open connection:

 #DB Schema:
 Messages(Table):